Alexander the Great

 The Babylonian Exile (Galut Bavel) began in 586 BCE after Jerusalem and the Holy Temple were destroyed by King Nebuchadnezzar of Babylon.
 Fifty years later, under Persian King Cyrus the Great, the exiles were allowed to return to Jerusalem to rebuild the Temple.

-For the Jewish people, exile (galut) is viewed as both a punishment and way to make amends.
+In the Jewish textual tradition, exile (galut in Hebrew) is viewed as both a punishment and a way to make amends with God.
 The tension between exile from and return to Israel is a common theme in Jewish literature — from Abraham's exile to Egypt to the modern return of Jews to the state of Israel.

 King Yannai, or Alexander Jannaeus, was a Hasmonean king who expanded the kingdom of Judea but left a legacy of war and terrible treatment of Jewish scholars.
 The exception to this vicious treatment was his brother-in-law Rabbi Shimon ben Shetach, from whom he received counsel.